The Golden Compass (film): Box-office

 The North American opening weekend return was "a little disappointing" for New Line Cinema, earning US$25.8 million with total domestic box-office of $70 million compared to an estimated $180 million production budget.
 Despite this, the film's fortunes rebounded as its performance outside the United States was described as "stellar" by Variety, and as "astonishing" by New Line.
 In the United Kingdom, the film grossed $53,198,635 and became the second-highest-grossing non-sequel of 2007 there (behind The Simpsons Movie).
-In Japan, the film was officially released in March 2008 on 700 screens, ultimately grossing $33,501,399; but previews of the film between February 23–24, 2008, earned $2.5 million.
-By July 6, 2008, it had earned $302,127,136 internationally, totaling $372,234,864 worldwide.
+In Japan, the film was officially released in March 2008 on 700 screens, ultimately grossing $33,501,399; but previews of the film between 23–24 February 2008, earned $2.5 million.
+By 6 July 2008, it had earned $302,127,136 internationally, totaling $372,234,864 worldwide.
 Overseas rights to the film were sold to fund the $180 million production budget for the film, so most of these profits did not go to New Line.
-This has been cited as a possible "last straw" in Warner Bros.
-Discovery's (formerly Time Warner) decision to merge New Line Cinema into Warner Bros.
+This has been cited as a possible "last straw" in Time Warner's decision to merge New Line Cinema into Warner Bros.
 Pictures.

 Critical response

 Reviews of The Golden Compass were mixed.
-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 43%, based on 197 reviews, with an average score of 5.60/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 42%, based on 196 reviews, with an average score of 5.60/10.
 The critical consensus reads: "Without the bite or the controversy of the source material, The Golden Compass is reduced to impressive visuals overcompensating for lax storytelling."
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the film has received an average score of 51, based on 33 reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 51 out of 100, based on reviews from 33 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Manohla Dargis of The New York Times said that the film "crams so many events, characters, ... twists and turns, sumptuously appointed rooms and ethereally strange vistas ... that [it] risks losing you in the whirl" and that while The Golden Compass is "an honorable work," it is "hampered by its fealty to the book and its madly rushed pace."
 James Berardinelli of ReelReviews gave the film 2.5 stars out of 4, calling it "adequate, but not inspired" and criticising the first hour for its rushed pace and sketchily-developed characters.
 James Christopher of The Times of London was disappointed, praising the "marvellous" special effects and casting, but saying that the "books weave a magic the film simply cannot match" and citing a "lack of genuine drama."